yangymargaret/Phylo-HMGP/README.md

 Example: python phylo_hmgp.py -t 0 -n 20 -r 0 (using Phylo-HMGP-OU for estimating 20 states on the provided example data)

+To use Phylo-HMGP, please first complie the C source file _hmmc.c into a Python module named _hmmc.

 ************************************************************************************
 # Required pre-installed packages